sidravi1/sidravi1.github.io/_posts/2019-02-25-em-or-baum-welch-for-hmm-learning.md

 ## Generate data

-We'll use the utility classes from the last post to generate some dataset:
+We'll use the utility classes from the last post to generate some data:

 {% highlight python %}
 n_samples = 100